ziiqii/tp/docs/UserGuide.md

 * A pop-up confirmation message will appear, where the user must confirm their choice.<br>
   ![result for 'clear'](images/clear_confirmation.png)
-    * If user types `y`, all contacts will be cleared and a success message will be shown: `CulinaryContacts has been cleared!`.
+    * If user types `y`, all persons and reservations will be cleared and a success message will be shown: `CulinaryContacts has been cleared!`.
     * If user types `n` or anything else, the clear command will be cancelled and a message will be shown: `Clear cancelled!`.